(CNN) -- Here is a look at the life of NFL quarterback Michael Vick.

 July 19, 2011 - Vicks speaks at a news conference in Washington in support of a bill that would penalize people who bankroll dog and cock fights.
 The bill would also penalize people who bring children to animal fights.

-August 29, 2011 - Signs a six-year, $100 million contract with the Philadelphia Eagles, making Vick one of the highest earning players in the NFL.
+August 29, 2011 - Signs a six-year, $100 million contract with the Eagles, making Vick one of the highest earning players in the NFL.

 February 8, 2012 - Tops a list of "Most Disliked Athletes" in a public survey by Nielsen and E-Poll Market Research.